CharlieGPA40/SHG-Simulation-Package/README.md

 pip install -r requirements.txt
 ```
 ## Running
-1. Run from the python code `SHG Simulation.py`
+1. Run from the python code `SHG Simulation.py`. (faster)
-2. Run from application in `dict/SHG Simulation/SHG Simlation.exec`
+2. Run from application in `dict/SHG Simulation/SHG Simlation.exec`.

 ## Expression and Latex
 1. All the expressions can be found under `SHG-Simulation/ExpressAndLatex/`